sharath-psh/gitbook-python/programming/intques.md

 2. Why do we use RAISE?
 3. What is the use of ASSERT?
 4. What is the use of Finally in exception handling?
 How it is different from Except?
+5. What are decorators in python?
+How do you design one?
-5. How to create user defined iterators?
+6. How to create user defined iterators?
-6. Differentiate b/w iterators & generators
+7. Differentiate b/w iterators & generators
-7. What is iterator?
+8. What is iterator?
 How do you construct user defined iterator?
-8. What are Generators?
+9. What are Generators?
 How it is different from iterators?
-9. What is Decorators?
+10. What is Decorators?
 Give an example.
-10. How do you import a module from one file into another file?
+11. How do you import a module from one file into another file?
-11. Why do we us AS?
+12. Why do we us AS?
-12. What is JSON?
+13. What is JSON?
 Explain how do you convert normal format into JSON format?
-13. How do you import a class of one file into another file?
+14. How do you import a class of one file into another file?
-14. What are modules?
+15. What are modules?
-15. Explain the modules based on its functionalities. sys & OS modules?
+16. Explain the modules based on its functionalities. sys & OS modules?
-16. How do you write a data into a file?
+17. How do you write a data into a file?
-17. How do you read the data from a file?
+18. How do you read the data from a file?
-18. How do you tell the position of the cursor in a file?
+19. How do you tell the position of the cursor in a file?
-19. What is the use of WITH?
+20. What is the use of WITH?
-20. How do we get the file number?
+21. How do we get the file number?
-21. Explain the modes of operation done on File?
+22. Explain the modes of operation done on File?

 ## General